EdwardJXLi/blog.edward-li.com/content/tech/advanced-python-features/index.md

 tags:
   - python
 ---
 Python is one of the [most widely adopted programming languages](https://survey.stackoverflow.co/2024/technology#most-popular-technologies) in the world.
-Yet, because of it's ease and simplicity to just "get *something* working", it's also one of the most misunderstood.
+Yet, because of it's ease and simplicity to just "get *something* working", it's also one of the most underappreciated.

 If you search for [`Top 10 Advanced Python Tricks`](https://www.google.com/search?q=Top+10+Advanced+Python+Tricks) on Google or any other search engine, you'll find tons of blogs or LinkedIn articles going over trivial (but still useful) things like `generators` or `tuples`.